 What happens at the first court date?

 The first court date in your 1st DUI is called an arraignment.
-An arraignment is your chance to assert your innocence.
-It is your first chance to look at the police reports and get discovery from the district attorney or prosecuting agency.
+An arraignment is your chance to assert your innocence and deny criminal charges on your case.
+It is your first opportunity to look at the police reports and get discovery from the district attorney to see your blood alcohol level.
 It is not the place to talk about your case.
 The proper place to talk about your case is the pretrial stage.

 What happens if I do not appear for my arraignment on my 1st DUI?